 Challenge Details of the key challenges 1 Attendance Our analysis shows that disadvantaged students need additional support to ensure better attendance.
-Our attendance for the academic year 2021 to 2022 for all students is in line with the national data at 90.2% compared to 90.6% (FFT National data).
-Our attendance for our disadvantaged students' is 83.3% compared to 85.8% (FFT National data) This is a gap of -2.5% against the national and a gap of 8.2 compared to non-disadvantaged students.
+Our attendance for the academic year 2022 to 2023 for all students was 91.9% above the national average of 90.8% (FFT National data).
+Our attendance for our disadvantaged students' is 86% compared to 85% (FFT National data) Whilst we have narrowed the gap compared to National disadvantaged students, the aim is for the gap to be narrowed compared to non-disadvantaged students.
 2 Mental Health and Wellbeing Within our school setting over the last academic year the number of students needing additional support with social and emotional needs or mental health support has seen a significant increase.
 This also includes ensuring that a student's basic needs are met in terms of food and clothing.
 3 Raising Aspiration Aspirations are not sufficiently high enough so that students are motivated to want to secure high outcomes.
 Much of this appears to stem from low aspirations within the family.
-4 Parent and Carer Engagement Our analysis shows that the parents and carers of disadvantaged students, as well as those with English as a second language, are less likely to engage with the college and attend school events, including virtual events.
+4 Parent and Carer Engagement Our analysis shows that the parents and carers of disadvantaged students, as well as those with English as a second language, are less likely to engage with the school and attend school events, including virtual events.
 This includes engagement in behaviour and attendance intervention, as well as academic support and intervention.
 5 Quality First Teaching Improving teacher knowledge and skills of the range of strategies to support disadvantaged learners in the classroom and strategies for success and improving professional development opportunities for all staff to access to support disadvantages students is a priority.
 6 Technology and Study Support Access Over the course of the pandemic, it became clear that many students did not have access to electronic devices.
-This included access to devices that are compatible to complete work on, Wi-Fi to access Microsoft Teams and access to online programmes provided by the college to support study and complete homework.
+This included access to devices that are compatible to complete work on, Wi-Fi to access Microsoft Teams and access to online programmes provided by the school to support study and complete homework.
 Alongside this many parents and carers do not have the understanding of how to access and configure technology to support with home learning.
-7 Closing the Maths and English gap As a result of the pandemic, a gap in progress has emerged for those who are disadvantaged.
-Although smaller in English than Maths, prioritising both subjects so that students have the highest standards of literacy and numeracy to transfer to other subjects has to be a priority.
+7 Closing the Maths and English gap As a result of the pandemic, a gap in progress had emerged for those who are disadvantaged.
+Although smaller in English than Maths, prioritising both subjects so that students have the highest standards of literacy and numeracy to transfer to other subjects, and to enable transition at post 16, has to be a priority.
 Benchmarking student ability, needs and progress is challenging in the absence of standardised national data following the pandemic.
-This then has an impact on ensuring post pandemic gaps in learning are narrowed, in particular with literacy and numeracy for those
+This then has an impact on ensuring post pandemic gaps in learning are narrowed, in particular with literacy and numeracy for those students who are identified as having below age related expectation and so we have to ensure that we have robust systems in place.